Jonathan Scott (television personality)

-Jonathan Silver Scott (born 28 April 1978) is a Canadian reality television personality, construction contractor, interior designer, and television and film producer.
+Jonathan Silver Scott (born 28 April 1978) is a Canadian television personality, construction contractor, interior designer, and television and film producer.

 He is best known as the co-host, with his twin brother Drew, of the TV series Property Brothers, as well as the program's spin-offs such as Buying and Selling, Brother Vs. Brother, Forever Homes and Property Brothers: At Home, which are broadcast in the U.S. on HGTV.
 Scott is also co-founder and executive producer of Scott Brothers Entertainment, which creates TV, film, and digital content for North American and international broadcasters.
 The brothers have written a home-improvement how-to book, a memoir, and children's books about construction.
 In 2020, they released a magazine related to their brand, called Reveal.
 Keeping with their brand, the twins have launched the home goods line Scott Living and its extension, Dream Homes—a consulting and construction firm for luxury home upgrades.

 Jonathan studied performance magic since childhood and, through college and until his career in television began, he performed illusions professionally, eventually relocating to Las Vegas.
 He and Drew have released two country singles as the group The Scott Brothers.
 He lives in Las Vegas, Nevada, in a home he co-owns with Drew, who lives in Beverly Hills, California.